 - You also need to work harder because who knows when a year, or a teacher, or a whole school needs to be isolated.
 It’s not fair and it’s tough, but she needs to plan for the worst, and hope for the best.

 Obviously it’s very early days in our house but I am relieved that Flea has started doing some very light revision already.
 The current GCSE cohort are in a weird position, but as I keep telling Flea, it sucks and it isn’t fair, but you have to hope for the best and plan for the worst.

-- The best time to start revising for GCSEs is right now, because this year’s GCSE students really need to be on their A game in time for mocks.
+- The best time to start revising for GCSEs is at the start of Year 11 or just right now, because this year’s GCSE students really need to be on their A game in time for mocks.

 - If your teens are just starting to think about revision, my recommendation is just do something.
 30 minutes a day makes all the difference.
 If you’ve got 15 minutes a day to listen to an audio study guide, do that.
 Spend 2 hours watching a performance of Romeo & Juliet.
 Ask your child to complete 1 page of notes a day.
 Just do something every day towards what feels like a massive task.

 - To start, your teen should focus on ensuring their notes are complete, all worksheets are glued in, diagrams labelled and so on.
 You can’t revise from incomplete work.

 - Download the exam board specification.
 This should give you a clear idea of what content is covered, and how marks are allocated.
 Flea has found this really useful in understanding how to squeeze the most marks possible from each question.

 - Talk to your child’s teachers.
 Ask if there are any concepts or topics that your child is struggling with.
 Are there areas of the syllabus that might pull down their grade?
 For example, Flea can work at a level 9 in English but her teacher advised her to put more work into her transactional writing assignments, as that was pulling her down to an 8.